OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/03-threat-dragon.md

 ### 4.1.3 Threat Dragon

-The OWASP [Threat Dragon][tdtm] project provides a practical tool for threat modeling applications, APIs and software systems.
+The OWASP [Threat Dragon][tdtm] project provides a diagrammatic tool for threat modeling applications, APIs and software systems.
 It is an OWASP Lab Project with [several releases][tddownload] and is in active development.